eBay/accessibility-ruleset-runner/examples/java/README.md

 ### Selenium Grid

 Building a selenium grid provides a lot more capability in terms of testing.
-You will see some additional utility files included in that help with the following:
+You will see some additional utility files included (need modification to work) that help with the following:

 <ul>
 <li>Loading Jenkins Job, System and Default Properties</li>